PraneethJain/GSoC/proposal.typ

 I contribute frequently to `TheAlgorithms/Julia`, which is a collection of algorithms implemented in Julia.
 Here is a link to all my PRs in this repository.
 - https://github.com/TheAlgorithms/Julia/pulls?q=is%3Apr+sort%3Aupdated-desc+author%3APraneethJain+is%3Aclosed

-I have built a simple ray tracer in C++ for my Computer Graphics course
+I have built a ray tracer in C++ for my Computer Graphics course
 - https://github.com/PraneethJain/simple_renderer
 == Technical Skills
 === Languages